dougdonohoe/ddpoker/README.md

 ## Installers

-See [Releases](https://github.com/dougdonohoe/ddpoker/releases) for all installers.
-Please note that only the Mac installer is signed.
-On Windows, you will get an _unknown publisher_ warning.
-We are working on getting code signing certificates to fix this.
+See [Releases](https://github.com/dougdonohoe/ddpoker/releases) for Mac and Linux installers.
+Windows is coming soon (we are waiting on code signing certificates).
 The [old installers](https://static.ddpoker.com/download/) are still available, which should work on Windows, but doesn't have recent updates.

 [<img src="images/install4j_small.png">](https://www.ej-technologies.com/install4j)